 The City of Ingleside is providing this annual Drinking Water Quality Report to tell you about our water and how its quality compares to the guidelines set by the U.S. Environmental Protection Agency (EPA).
 All drinking water providers are now required by federal law to issue annual quality reports like this one to their customers.

-Many people are surprised to learn that ALL drinking water, even bottle water, is likely to contain some level of contaminants.
+Many people are surprised to learn that all drinking water, even bottled water, is likely to contain some level of contaminants.
 The presence of contaminants does not necessarily mean that the water poses a health risk.
-More information about contaminants and potential health effected can be obtained by calling the EPA’s toll free Safe Drinking Water Hotline at 800-426-4791.
+More information about contaminants and potential health effects can be obtained by calling the EPA's toll-free Safe Drinking Water Hotline at 800-426-4791.

 You can learn more about your water system, offer your comments and present questions and get your answers by calling Donald Paty, Director of Public Works at 361-776-7315.

 The City is supplied water by the San Patricio Municipal Water District which was created by the Texas Legislature in 1951 to provide water to San Patricio, Aransas and potentially Refugio county.
 Prior to that date, residents of the area were forced to depend on limited groundwater supplies.